miargentieri/exposome-aging-ukb/README.md

-# R code for an exposome-wide association study of all-cause mortality in the UK Biobank
+# R code for an exposome-wide association study of human aging in the UK Biobank

 This directory contains the code used for data preparation, analysis, and figure creation for the publication XXX, published in XXX.
-This repository was created on Sat Sep 20 16:39:16 BST 2014.
+This repository was created on Sat Mar 18 15:15:17 GMT 2022.

 R code for each stage of our data preparation and analysis are contained in these files.
 This includes:
 * Importing raw data